-We are offering seven modules (each comprising a total of 24 hours of teaching, mostly in one-hour lectures) which together cover cellular and ecological options.
+We are offering six modules (each comprising a total of 24 hours of teaching, mostly in one-hour lectures) which together cover cellular and ecological options.
 You choose which four modules you'd like to study.
 There are three modules in the Michaelmas term, three in the Lent term and no teaching in the Easter term.
 Within a given module you will find (in addition to the traditional one-hour lecture slots) workshops, seminars and discussion groups.
 An Inter-departmental course in Conservation Science is also available to you, as well as some courses in Zoology and one in Genetics.
 You will also undertake one research project and one Mini review essay.

 Ecology at Part II